Agriculture Minister meets Ambassador of Germany

 During the meeting, projects and donations provided by Germany through the German Development Bank and the GIZ organization were discussed.

-Minister Hajj Hassan stressed the continuation of coordination to ensurenbsp;food security and food safety in Lebanon and the sustainability of the agricultural sector,nbsp;announcing that quot;the Ministry and GIZ are in the process of signing an agricultural memorandum of understanding.quot;
+Minister Hajj Hassan stressed the continuation of coordination to ensurenbsp;food security and food safety in Lebanon and the sustainability of the agricultural sector,nbsp;announcing that quot;the Ministry and GIZ are in the process of signing an agricultural agreement.quot;

 nbsp;